|CNY Hiking HOME PAGE||Adirondack Fire Towers||The 46 ADK High Peaks|

 Adirondack Fire Towers

-The 3520 foot Mount Adams, with its fire tower, is a hidden gem in the Adirondacks!
-The hike to the fire tower takes you across the Hudson River on foot on a swinging iron suspension bridge with the river cascading beneath you as you are looking through the wide mesh crosswalk.
-Ascend a rugged 1800 vertical feet in 1.6 miles to an old Adirondack fire tower.
-Finally, climb the newly renovated tower and feast your eyes on one of the most spectacular wilderness vistas east of the Mississippi River.
+The 3520 foot Mount Adams features a fire tower with amazing views of the high peaks.
+The hike to the fire tower features a walk across the Hudson River on foot on a iron suspension bridge with the river rushing under you as you are look through the wide mesh crosswalk.
+There are spectacular views from the fire tower.

 Just after a few minutes on the trail you encounter the Hudson River and a newly built swinging iron suspension bridge that is supported only on each side of the river.
-Each step you take makes the bridge sway and roll with your body weight from side to side.
-There is also the accompaniment of the creaking and groaning that swaying metal bridges make.
 You are walking on large iron meshwork so you can look right down and see the Hudson River right under you.

 Once past the Hudson River a level walk takes you to Lake Jimmy.
 The trail was rerouted in 2013 to veer around the lake, rather than the old crossing of the lake.
 In less than a mile, you'll find and climb the trail that leads to the Mount Adams fire tower.
 After less than 10 minutes of walking and passing a long abandoned wood shack there is a cairn on the left at 0.8 miles which signifies the start of the fire tower trail.